MicrosoftDocs/Viva/Viva/skills/Process-Steps/manage-skills-library.md

 7. Select **Add** to immediately add the skills to your library.

+  > [!NOTE]
-  If your library is published for users, the changes are reflected within 24 hours in their experience.
+  > If your library is published for users, the changes are reflected within 24 hours in their experience.
 It may take up to 72 hours for changes to your skills library to reflect in Viva Learning.

 8. Select **Done** to close the flyout.